-I have been practicing in the specialty of low vision rehabilitation in Connecticut for 30 years.
+I have been practicing in the specialty of low vision rehabilitation in Connecticut for over 30 years.
 I have an interest and expertise in optics and helping patients when they have been told “sorry there is nothing more I can do for you”.

 I have a Master of Public Health degree where I concentrated on improving access to low vision care.

 I am also a founding member of the International Academy of Low Vision Specialists.